Cyprus companies provisional tax assessment and submission for the year 2022 – second online payment 31 December 2022

 Please follow the instructions below for the payment through the Tax Department portal website or the JCCSmart website.

-1) Input your email address and the password to log in the system
+1) Input your email address and the password to log in to the system

-3) Complete relevant year, taxable income, and relevant payment
+5) Complete the relevant year, taxable income, relevant payment eta.

 How Can We Help